VP, Relationship Banking Officer

 A former entrepreneur herself, Kristin understands the challenges of running a business.
 She owned and ran a coffee shop for seven years while she put herself through the University of Oregon.

-“There are so many things business owners deal with, and I’m able to relate to that,” she says.
+“There are so many different things business owners deal with, and I’m able to relate to that,” she says.

 “I really enjoy helping businesses and nonprofits navigate their banking needs,” Kristin says.